Or how to get a vintage 1980’s drum machine sound without selling your kidneys!

 As well as three DACs, the 16F1778 also has three 16-bit timers, so those could be used to generate the required sample clocks.
 This was looking good!
 With a bit of luck and some cunning coding, I might be able to get three variable-rate 8-bit drum samples onto a single chip, assuming the samples were short enough.
 At least, that was the target to aim at.

 My first step was to try and find some of the original 8-bit samples for some of these machines.
 I found this great site with images for the Oberheim DMX EEPROM chips.
 Many of the samples were 4K, so I’d be able to fit three of them into my 16K program memory and still have plenty of room (four whole kilobytes!) left for code.
-So good so far.
+So far so good.

 It was at this point that I hit my first snag.
 I discovered the 8-bit samples in the LinnDrum and the Oberheimn DMX aren’t really 8-bit!